karlrees/docker_bedrockserver/README.md

 Second, I've seen this error when there is a permission problem with some or all of the resource files when you are mounting an external volume to the `mcdata` folder.
 The solution is to make sure that the user id (the specific number--e.g. 1132) of all of your files is the same as being used in the container.
 See above.

-## Updating to version 1.13.1
+## Updating from pre-1.13.1 versions

-If you have problems after updating to 1.13.1, it is most likely related to permissions.
+If you have problems after updating to a 1.13.1 image or higher, it is most likely related to permissions.
 A quick and dirty solution may be to go into your worlds volume and run either `chmod -R 777 *`, or `chown -R 1132:1132 *`.
 An even more quick and dirty solution would be to run the legacy branch instead.
 For instance:

 ```
 docker pull karlrees/docker_bedrockserver:legacy